QUICK REFERENCE PLANTING GUIDE

 Feeding - Feed your plants once every 2-3 weeks during the growing season with a water-soluble fertilizer such as Cottage Farms' Carefree Bud-N-Flower Booster.
 Discontinue feeding after September 1st so your plants can harden off for winter dormancy.
 Resume fertilizing when new growth appears in the spring.

-Winterizing - After frost has blackened the foliage of your Daylilies, apply a winter mulch of evergreen boughs, straw, or leaves to in-ground plantings to prevent lifting of the plant's roots during alternating periods of freezing and thawing.
+Winterizing - After frost has blackened the foliage of your Daylilies, cut them back to 2 inches above the soil..
+Apply a winter mulch of evergreen boughs, straw, or leaves to in-ground plantings to prevent lifting of the plant's roots during alternating periods of freezing and thawing.

 For container planting, move plants next to your home's southern foundation for added warmth and protection.
 They may also be moved into an unheated, protected area such as a garage or cellar.
-If moved to a protected area be sure you water them well once every 7 to 10 days.
+If moved to a protected area be sure you water them well once every 2 to 3 weeks, as needed.

 In spring, remove mulch from in-ground plantings.
 Also, bring containerized plants back out into the garden sunlight where they will immediately begin to repeat their yearly garden performance.